mlabieniec/aws-lib/README.md

 * Gzipped **2.12 kB**
 * Brotlied **1.86 kB**

+### Supports

+ - Authentication with your chosen Identity Provider via Amazon Cognito Federated Identities (Temporary credentials via SES)
+ - Authorization via Cognito / SES defined by CDK with sane/best practice defaults for passwordless / SMS authentication
+ - Serverless REST API via Amazon API Gateway / Lambda configurable with optional Open API schema
+ - (Coming Soon) Data stored via Amazon DynamoDB
+ - (Coming Soon) Object Storage via Amazon S3

 ## Setup
 This project uses the AWS CDK, so ensure that is installed/configured for your AWS account first.
-The only configuration currently needed is adding a `config.json` file to `aws/auth/lib/config.json` with your external IDPs.
+The only configuration currently needed to be added by you is adding a `config.json` file to `aws/auth/lib/config.json` (see `sample-config` for example usage) with your external IDP configuration.
 The configuration of this file should match the required data that the CDK needs to instantiate 3rd party IDPs.
 For example:

 ```json
 {